stolksdorf/truce/rules.md

 - If The Stash can not be split evenly, the remainder is removed from the game
   - Example: The Stash has 5 coins, 3 players select Loot, each player gets 1 coin into their Spoils and 2 coins are removed from the game
   - Example: The Stash has 2 coins, 3 players select Loot, each player would get no coins, and those 2 coins are removed from the game
-- If you Loot, any Attack against will automatically succeed (even if they have no supporters) and they will take all of the coins in your Spoils.
+- If you Loot, any Attack against will automatically succeed (even if they have no supporters) and they will take all of the coins your Spoils.
 - Supporters do not affect this action
 - You can not select this action if you don't have any coins in your Supply